CXW — CoreCivic, Inc.

 3. Forward Guidance and Outlook

-• The guidance excludes potential contributions from the Midwest Regional Reception Center due to ongoing permit issues, but successful activation could provide upside.
+- The guidance excludes potential contributions from the Midwest Regional Reception Center due to delays in the intake process but anticipates additional upside from future contract awards.

 4. Bad News, Challenges, or Points of Concern

-• Midwest Regional Facility: Delays in the intake process due to a special use permit application could hinder growth and revenue potential.
+- Midwest Regional Facility Delays: Ongoing delays in the intake process due to a special use permit application, which could impact revenue potential.

 5. Notable Q&A Insights